-When Auto Stable is enabled, a will display next to the dissolved oxygen value on the run screen and blink during stabilization.
-When the dissolved oxygen value has stabilized based on the Auto Stable settings, the will display steadily and the instrument will beep twice if Audio is turned on.
+When Auto Stable is enabled, an As symbol will display next to the dissolved oxygen value on the run screen and blink during stabilization.
+When the dissolved oxygen value has stabilized based on the Auto Stable settings, the As will display steadily and the instrument will beep twice if Audio is turned on.